 When it comes to selecting baby gear, choosing a stroller is one of the most significant buying decisions you’ll make.
 Few pieces of gear get such an intensive workout over the course of several years.

 Parents have far more choices now than they did when we started evaluating strollers 20-plus years ago.
-There are more stroller types, brands, styles, and bells and whistles.
-There's a wider price range, too.
+There are more stroller types, brands, styles, and even stroller accessories.
+There’s a wider price range, too.
 Since the universe of strollers is much more complex to sift through, the key is to narrow the field.

 It goes without saying: you want a stroller that is safe, sturdy, comfortable, and easy to manage.
 You want a good value.
-But—this part's trickier—you also want a stroller that can meet the demands of your particular world and complement your family's lifestyle.
-In other words, you want a stroller that, well, rolls the way you do.
+But—this part is tricky—you also want a stroller that can meet the demands of your particular world and complement your family’s lifestyle.
+In other words, you want a stroller that can keep up with you.

 Strollers are classified both by their weight and distinguishing features.
 Although they’re grouped under a variety of labels, most fall under these major categories:

 Conventional strollers come in a range of weights and sizes, from larger, heavier carriage strollers (with bassinet-style seats that convert to an upright seat later)—to mid-weight or standard strollers (which often include many luxury features)—to increasingly-popular lightweight strollers (which also boast cool features, and perhaps a feather-light aluminum frame).
-They come equipped with all kinds of conveniences, including reclining seats, canopies, child and parent trays, easy folding systems, and more.
+They come equipped with all kinds of conveniences, including reclining seats, canopies, snack trays, cup holders, easy folding systems, and more.